chaofengc/IQA-PyTorch/README.md

 ### :triangular_flag_on_post: Updates/Changelog

+- **Sep 1, 2022**.
+1) Add pretrained models for MANIQA and AHIQ.
+2) Add dataset interface for pieapp and PIPAL.
 - **June 3, 2022**.
 Add FID metric.
 See [clean-fid](https://github.com/GaParmar/clean-fid) for more details.
 - **March 11, 2022**.
 Add pretrained DBCNN, NIMA, and official model of PieAPP, paq2piq.
 - [**More**](docs/history_changelog.md)